zukunft/zukunft.com/docs/code_functions_all.md

     \-- dsp_link_hist_box
         \-- html_base - display a paged, editable list of elements e.g. verbs
     \-- tab_box
-        \-- html_base - a Bootstrap tab box that shows the given tabs side by side with the first tab active
+        \-- html_base - a tab box that shows the given tabs side by side, the first tab active by default and the tab
     \-- dsp_tbl_start
-        \-- html_base - a Bootstrap tab box that shows the given tabs side by side with the first tab active
+        \-- html_base - a tab box that shows the given tabs side by side, the first tab active by default and the tab
     \-- dsp_tbl_start_half
-        \-- html_base - a Bootstrap tab box that shows the given tabs side by side with the first tab active
+        \-- html_base - a tab box that shows the given tabs side by side, the first tab active by default and the tab
     \-- dsp_tbl_start_hist
-        \-- html_base - a Bootstrap tab box that shows the given tabs side by side with the first tab active
+        \-- html_base - a tab box that shows the given tabs side by side, the first tab active by default and the tab
     \-- dsp_tbl_start_select
-        \-- html_base - a Bootstrap tab box that shows the given tabs side by side with the first tab active
+        \-- html_base - a tab box that shows the given tabs side by side, the first tab active by default and the tab
     \-- dsp_tbl_end
-        \-- html_base - a Bootstrap tab box that shows the given tabs side by side with the first tab active
+        \-- html_base - a tab box that shows the given tabs side by side, the first tab active by default and the tab
     \-- dsp_form_start
-        \-- html_base - a Bootstrap tab box that shows the given tabs side by side with the first tab active
+        \-- html_base - a tab box that shows the given tabs side by side, the first tab active by default and the tab
     \-- dsp_form_end
-        \-- html_base - a Bootstrap tab box that shows the given tabs side by side with the first tab active
+        \-- html_base - a tab box that shows the given tabs side by side, the first tab active by default and the tab
     \-- div_center
         \-- html_base - centre a html page
     \-- dsp_form_center